zola-dev/destination-certification-INC/README.md

 - **NextCors:** Enables Cross-Origin Resource Sharing (CORS) for seamless communication with our frontend.

-   -In summary, our backend architecture is designed for efficiency, security, and seamless integration with our Angular frontend.
+- In summary, our backend architecture is designed for efficiency, security, and seamless integration with our Angular frontend.